oceanprotocol/docs/developers/compute-to-data-v2.0/free-compute-to-data-flow.md

 call ocean.js `computeResult` method which requests from node on endpoint `GET /computeResult`.
 Node returns to ocean.js the results content and ocean.js generates a downloadable URL to pass further to the consumer tools.

-In case of request failure from node side, the error is retruned back to the consumer tool and displayed to the end user.
+In case of request failure from node side, the error is returned to the consumer tool and displayed to the end user.
 Consumer tools received the downloadable URL and will fetch the BLOB content from it and store on end user's specified results folder path.